Solved! 5 Solutions to Fix iPhone Passcode Changed Itself

 Step 3: Tap the Restore iPhone option to start retoring your iPhone.

-Solution 3.
+Solution 2.
 Fix iPhone Password Changed on Its Own via iCloud

 You can also use iCloud to eliminate the iPhone passcode changed itself issue.
 Like iTunes, iCloud will also enable you to restore your iPhone and set a new passcode.
-After erasing your data via iTunes, you'll be able to fix some major software bugs that might be causing the issues due to various unforeseen reasons.
+After erasing your data via iCloud, you'll be able to fix some major software bugs that might be causing the issues due to various unforeseen reasons.

 Although this method will cause data loss and completely remove your iOS device's storage, it could be useful.
 Hence, you'll need to save your iPhone data in a storage device before heading to this route.
-Here's the step-by-step guide to putting things in order.

 Step 1: Launch a PC and visit icloud.com on a web browser.